 Beginning some time in the mid 1920s all precious metal (gold, platinum and palladium cases) watch cases made or imported into Switzerland were required to carry a mark to identify the maker.
 Makers could use their own registered mark, such as the Tauberts FB-key trade mark, but most chose to use a "collective responsibility mark".
 This mark consisted of a registered trademark of an association of manufacturers, with a unique number identifying the individual member.
 The Tauberts decided to use both methods of marking their work, the Borgel "FB and Geneva key" trademark and one of the new collective responsibility marks.

 These collective responsibility marks are called in Swiss "Poinçon de Maître" (which translates literally as "punch of the master").
 Initially the responsibility marks were filed in the Office of Control of the district of residence of the manufacturer, but since July 11, 1934, all these marks are recorded by the Swiss Central Office for Precious Metal Control in Bern.
 They are stamped only on watch cases, not on bracelets.

 Collective responsibility marks for Swiss watch cases were first registered by the trade association "Fé dération Suisse des Associations de Fabricants de Boîtes de Montres Or", the Swiss Association of Gold Watch Case Makers, sometimes known by the initials "F.B."(NB: don’t confuse this F.B. with the Borgel/Taubert FB – it has been done!)
 Six poinçon de maître collectif or collective responsibility marks were defined as shown in the picture.
 From left to right they are:

-- Hammer with handle: No official description extant.
+- Hammer with Handle: No official description surviving.

 - Marquee: for silver watch cases made in Switzerland.